Yakima camping, day 4

 As always, click on photos to enlarge them.

 All of this was so much fun and enjoyable, but what was most impressive to me was yet to come.
 Down another path and around another corner, I came upon this tree (below) … a Weeping Douglas Fir.
-I know about Douglas Firs (they aren’t actually fir trees) and I love them.
-They grow everywhere here in the Pacific Northwest.
+I know about Douglas Fir trees (one of the most common evergreen trees here in the Pacific Northwest) and I love them.
 But a “weeping” one?
 I had never heard of that.
 Well, look at this one below.

 What a handsome, impressive, beauty!